Russia–European Union relations: Kaliningrad

 The Russian exclave of Kaliningrad Oblast has, since 2004, been surrounded on land by EU members.
 As a result, the oblast has been isolated from the rest of the federation due to stricter border controls that had to be brought in when Poland and Lithuania joined the EU and further tightened before they joined the Schengen Area.
 The new difficulties for Russians in Kaliningrad to reach the rest of Russia is a small source of tension.

 In July 2011, the European Commission put forward proposals to classify the whole of Kaliningrad as a border area.
 This would allow Poland and Lithuania to issue special permits for Kaliningrad residents to pass through those two countries without requiring a Schengen visa.
-2012–2016 visa-free travels were allowed between Kaliningrad region and northern Poland.
+Between 2012 and 2016, visa-free travels were allowed between Kaliningrad region and northern Poland.

 After the 2022 Russian invasion of Ukraine, the EU banned Russian flights from EU airspace, leaving Kaliningrad inaccessible by direct flights to Russia.
 The invasion and the 2021–2022 Belarus–European Union border crisis also led to delays of border crossing and trucking, damaging the import-dependent Kaliningrad economy.
 Since the invasion the Russian military presence in Kaliningrad has escalated, with Russia threatening to station nuclear weapons in the oblast in response to Sweden and Finland's membership bids to NATO.